backtosq1/Swiftly/README.md

 - **New Note** — opens the capture panel
 - **View Notes** — opens the notes browser window
 - **Settings** — configure hotkeys, storage location, launch at login
+- **Check for Updates** - check for updates via Sparkle.
+No need to manually download the newest version
 - **Quit Swiftly**

 ## Requirements